sayeekrish/sayeekrish.github.io/_posts/2020-07-01-serverless-api-lambda-gateway.md

 title: Build a REST API in Kotlin with AWS Lambda, API Gateway, DynamoDB and Serverless Framework | Amazon Web Services
 ---

-In this tutorial, I am going to walk you through the steps involved to build an REST api in combination with serverless framework, aws lambda, api gateway and DynamoDB.
+In this post, I am going to show you the steps involved to build an REST api in combination with serverless framework, aws lambda, api gateway and DynamoDB.
 Here are few advantages and disadvantages doing it this way.

 ###### Advantages: